Duffew/debt-deliverance/README.md

 ### surface

 ## Testing
 This project employed both in-process testing and appraisals of the finished product.
 Testing made use of both quantitative and qualitative methods.
 In-process testing was used to inform design decisions for both styling and website functionality.
 Appraislas were used to confirm that the website met with criteria for Accessibility, Performance, Best Practice, SEO and Validation.
 Full appraisal results are detailed below along with a sample of in-process test results, bugs found and fixes deployed.

 ### Appraisal
+Appraisal testing adopted a quatitative approcach with a strong emphasis on Lighthouse assessemnt criteria.
+WAVE testing was also applied as was validation and manual functionality checks.

 + Lighthouse - The following images show Lighthouse test results for each page of the deployed website.
 The testing was done on Google Chrome using Ingognito mode.

     <img src="assets/screenshots/testing_welcome.png" alt="welcome page lighthouse results">